This Is America (song): Media appearances

-Glover hosted the May 5 episode of the 43rd season of Saturday Night Live, and performed two new songs as Childish Gambino on the same episode, the second of which was "This Is America".
-Daniel Kaluuya, best known as the star of the film Get Out which the music video reportedly references, introduced the song's performance.
+On May 5, 2018, Glover hosted the nineteenth episode of the 43rd season of Saturday Night Live.
+Childish Gambino was the musical guest in the same episode, and Glover performed two songs as his alter ego, the second of which was "This Is America".
+Daniel Kaluuya, best known as the star of the film Get Out (which the music video reportedly references), introduced the song's performance.

 Cover versions, adaptations, and in popular culture

-Several artists attracted attention and millions of views for creating covers of the song and music video with altered lyrics and themes, retaining the song's instrumental and the general structure of its music video.
+Several artists attracted attention and millions of views for creating covers of the song and music video with altered lyrics and themes, retaining the song's instrumental and the general structure of its music videos.

-Bay Area rapper Lil B featured a remix of his own on his Options mixtape entitled "This Is the BasedGod" in October 2018.
+Bay Area rapper Lil B featured a remix of his own on his Options mixtape titled "This Is the BasedGod" in October 2018.

 The music video also spawned popular Internet memes, particularly those in which the audio was replaced so that Childish Gambino appeared to be dancing in time to another song.
 Versions using Carly Rae Jepsen's "Call Me Maybe", Earth, Wind & Fire's "September" and Banda Blanca's "Sopa de Caracol" were some of the most viewed.